An easy strawberry fluff dessert recipe that whips up in a blender or mixing bowl. It’s super quick to prepare this delicious low carb treat.

 Although many still completely subtract erythritol, it seems to have an effect on me so I always take it into consideration.
 Recently, I found out I’m sensitive to all corn products so that could be why.

-I used a half teaspoon stevia drops and one fourth teaspoon monk fruit drops rather than a third cup of Swerve in the strawberry fluff dessert recipe.
+I used a half teaspoon stevia drops and one fourth teaspoon monk fruit drops rather than a third cup of low carb sweetener in the strawberry fluff dessert recipe.
 It is less sweet than if you use a erythritol blend.